-How to Sound Like a Whisky Snob (Even if You’re Not)
+How to Sound Like a Whisky Expert in Five Minutes (Or Less)

 Can’t tell your blended whisky from your single malt?
 Don’t sweat it.
 With these facts under your belt, no one would guess you’re not a serious whisky connoisseur.

 How many times have you heard that true whisky aficionados would never dilute their favourite dram by adding ice?
 Balderdash, says whisky expert Dr. Don Livermore, Master Blender at J.P.
 Wiser’s.
 Not only do pros occasionally take their whisky on the rocks, but they’ll also consider adding water to taste.
 “When served straight-up, a whisky’s woody character is at its strongest,” says Livermore.
 “As it’s diluted, the fruit and floral notes have a greater chance to shine.”
 As a rule of thumb, add water slowly until the whisky’s palate is where you want it to be-a little water can go a long way.

 The previous contents of the barrels in which whisky matures can have a huge effect on a whisky’s flavour.
 That’s why there’s a huge demand among higher-end distillers for old oak barrels that at one point contained either bourbon or sherry.
 The lingering remnants of these two spirits come out in the whisky, adding complexity and character as it ages.

 Different grains create different whisky flavour profiles.